resantinos/DevOPS-Training/README.md

    This assumes you have direct SSH access to your servers, which you should after
 4. Activate Jenkins (get the admin pass from the output of the playbook) MAKE SURE TO SETUP YOUR JENKINS VARIABLES
-    a. docker - ID:docker - Username and Password - (username is your email which you have used to register to DO, password is the DO API token which you need to generate from the GUI)
+-  docker - ID:docker - Username and Password - (username is your email which you have used to register to DO, password is the DO API token which you need to generate from the GUI)
-    b. token - ID:token - secret text - the same token as above
+-  token - ID:token - secret text - the same token as above
-    c. cluster - ID:cluster- secret text - this is the kubernetes cluster ID which can be found in the DO GUI
+-  cluster - ID:cluster- secret text - this is the kubernetes cluster ID which can be found in the DO GUI
 5. Setup the Jenkins Pipelines